H-Jan/BERT_Twitter_Classifier/README.md

 <h2> Data Analysis and Exploration </h2>
 Local loading in of the dataset in the form of a csv file.
-For access to the dataset, it can be found [here](https://www.kaggle.com/praveengovi/bert-twitter-sentiment-classifier/data).
+For access to the dataset, it can be found at the bottom with the resources.
 From there, we note:

   - The sum of null values in the dataset
   - The size and shape of the dataset